-The hardware part of the TOE is identified by IFX_CCI_00003Bh, IFX_CCI_000043h, IFX_CCI_00005Dh, IFX_CCI_00005Eh, IFX_CCI_00005Fh, IFX_CCI_000060h, IFX_CCI_000061h, IFX_CCI_000062h, IFX_CCI_000063h, IFX_CCI_000064h design step S11.
+The hardware part of the TOE is identified by IFX_CCI_000003h, IFX_CCI_000005h, IFX_CCI_000008h, IFX_CCI_00000Ch, IFX_CCI_000013h, IFX_CCI_000014h, IFX_CCI_000015h, IFX_CCI_00001Ch, IFX_CCI_00001Dh, IFX_CCI_000021h and IFX_CCI_000022h design step H13.

 Another characteristic of the TOE are the chip identification data.
-These chip identification data is accessible via the Generic Chip Identification Mode (GCIM) (see [12], section 4.5).
+These chip identification data is accessible via the Generic Chip Identification Mode (GCIM), especially the distinction between both wafer fab lines (see [6] and [9], section 2.2.6).

 At TOE start-up the so called GCIM can be chosen by applying special signalling in contactless or contact based communication and the TOE outputs then the generic chip identification data (unless another configuration option is chosen).
 This data contain the firmware identifier accompanied with the certification identifier, the design step and even more tracking information.
-In combination with [12] (section 4.5) the user can identify the data, interpret it and retrieve the TOE versioning information.
+In combination with [12] (section 6.5) the user can identify the data, interpret it and retrieve the TOE versioning information.
 This information includes also the required mapping of firmware identifier and certification identifier.

-The optional software libraries can be identified by their unique version numbers and by calculating a hash value (e.g. SHA-256) over the delivered lib-files (.lib) and comparing the calculated values to the values stated in Security Target [6] and [9], sections 9 - 15.
+The optional software libraries can be identified by their unique version numbers and by calculating a hash value (e.g. SHA-256) over the delivered lib-files (.lib) and comparing the calculated values to the values stated in Security Target [6] and [9], section 11.